EESC-LabRoM/MoveitServoing/README.md

 This is the main repository for running the movit servoing packager for the real-time control of robotic arms.

 The current version is working for a UR5 robot.
+I'm using a ros noetic docker.

 'pose_tracking_servo.cpp' looks for target_pose and moves to it.